nuxt/docs/en/blog/understanding-how-fetch-works-in-nuxt-2-12.md

 Error handling is performed at component level.

-> **Does this mean we cannot show users to a custom error page like we did prior to Nuxt 2.12?**
+> **Does this mean we cannot show users a custom error page like we did prior to Nuxt 2.12?**

 Yes we can, but only with `asyncData()` when it's about page-level component data.
 Simply use `this.$nuxt.error({ statusCode: 404, message: 'Data not found' })` to show a custom error page.